essif-lab/framework/docs/tev2/tev2-spec-files.md

 # TEv2 - Files (Structure, Specs)

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/tev2-spec-files
 :::

 :::caution